Reader Sara sent me this request via e-mail:

 Even if you aren’t interested in formulating outfits in advance, find a reason to take inventory.
 Cook up a list of underutilized items and make a project of building outfits around them, or make yourself reorganize how you store your goodies.
 Anything that helps you memorize what you own will help you utilize what you own.

 All that said, I DO have a system for storing and reviving my seasonal clothes.
 It’s based on my own, slightly old-fashioned internal rules about what is seasonally appropriate, so it certainly won’t work for everyone!
 But in case you’re curious, as Sara was, here’s what I do*:

 Cycle 1: At the beginning of each season – when things are still transitioning – I’ll cycle out season-specific fabrics.
 So, for instance, at the beginning of September I’ll put away linen, light cotton voile, and maybe some lightweight silks.
-At this point, I tend to keep most items from the current season in play
+At this point, I tend to keep most items from the exiting season in play.

 Cycle 2: Once the weather really begins to change, I’ll store anything else that makes me think of the previous season.
 So, for fall, this means lightweight skirts, non-layering tees, and some mid-weight dresses.
 At this point, I also bring out of storage items that fit the coming season.

 So, essentially, the first step is to remove anything seasonally INappropriate, the second step is to liberate from storage items specific to the emerging season.
 Here’s how I time the swap-outs: